pyamsoft/pstate-frequency/README.md

 Program to adjust CPU frequencies using the Intel P-State driver (3.13 onwards)

+pstate-frequency is able to adjust the Intel p-state driver values for the maximum running frequency and the state of turbo boost.
+It is able to dynamically set a scaling frequency range and artificially limit the range that your CPU will run at.

+If you notice that your CPU seems limited or not able to run at its max frequency, try using ther performance or max-performance plan.
+If you notice it is running too hot or too fast all the time, perhaps try to powersave plan.

 Requirements
 ============

 Intel P-State driver (included in kernel 3.13 and onwards I believe) glibc with GNU getopt.h

 A C compiler of some kind.
 I use clang, so that is what is set by default in config.mk